Skip to content

 Follow these steps to pinpoint the root cause of P0301:

-1. Read freeze-frame data to check RPM, load, and coolant temperature at the time of the misfire
+1. Read freeze-frame data to capture RPM, engine load, and coolant temperature at the moment the misfire was logged, which narrows cold-start versus load-related faults

 How much does P0301 cost to fix?